 Patricia joined Watsi on March 12th, 2013.
-Three years ago, Patricia joined the Universal Fund and became the 637th member to automatically support a new Watsi patient every month.
-Since then, 2,474 more people have joined!
-Patricia's most recent donation traveled 8,800 miles to support Lydiah, a 39-year-old vegetable vendor from Kenya, to fund leg surgery so she can walk again.
+Eight years ago, Patricia joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Patricia's most recent donation traveled 8,500 miles to support Lydiah, a 39-year-old vegetable vendor from Kenya, to fund leg surgery so she can walk again.